 This conference marks the 40th anniversary of the group representing the regional airlines, which account for 13,000 daily flights and more than 50 percent of all US commercial flights.
 Some 160 million passengers fly annually on regional airlines, which operate in partnership with mainline carriers serving 631 communities.

-president of Hyannis, Massachusetts-based Cape Air, says the crisis can be traced to the two-year old FAA rule that requires first officers to hold an Airline Transport Pilot (ATP) certificate, requiring 1,500 hours total time as a pilot.
+Markham, who is also president of Hyannis, Massachusetts-based Cape Air, says the crisis can be traced to the two-year old FAA rule that requires first officers to hold an Airline Transport Pilot (ATP) certificate, requiring 1,500 hours total time as a pilot.
 Previously, first officers were required to have only a commercial pilot certificate, which requires 250 hours of flight time.
 First officers must also have an aircraft type rating, which involves additional training and testing specific to the airplanes they fly.

 The new regulation stems in part from the tragic crash of Colgan Air 3407 in February 2009, and addresses a Congressional mandate in the ‘Airline Safety and Federal Aviation Administration Extension Act of 2010’ to ensure that both pilots and co-pilots receive the ATP certification.
 “We owe it to the traveling public to have only the most qualified and best trained pilots,” Transportation Secretary Anthony Foxx said when he announced the changes.

 However, the increased number of flight hours plus the high cost of flight school has sent the regional carriers scrambling to fill cockpits.
 Coupled with low starting pay at regionals, these factors have dimmed the dreams of many would-be pilots.